uhm-descartes/ee342/morea/bernoulli/experience-bernoulli-problems.md

 	  why the procedure is called "Bayesian".
 We know the data generating models, $${\mathbb P}(X_1,\ldots, X_n|P)$$ as well as the prior over $$P$$, and we need to invert the order of conditioning with the Bayes rule.
+Thus far, we have only used Bayes rule with discrete random variables.
+Here $$P$$ is continuous, but the good news is that even when continuous random variables are involved, the Bayes rule holds in the same form as the discrete case, replacing pmfs/probabilities with pdfs/evaluations of pdfs at points.
+Despite the fact that the evaluation of a pdf at a particular point is **not** a probability (and can be greater than 1).
+See Chapter 3.6 in the text if you need to review this later.

 	  For simplification, you may find the Beta-Gamma integral useful---for integral $$k\ge 0$$,

 		$$ \int_{0}^1 x^k (1-x)^{n-k} dx = \frac{k!(n-k)!}{(n+1)!}.$$